-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Finally, determine which terms are the best match for the kind of traffic you are trying to attract to your profile.

-In the example above, we can see that most of these profiles use the term “SEO” near the beginning of the Headline, so this may be something we want to implement as well.
+In the example above, we can see that most of these profiles use the term “SEO” near the headline’s beginning, so we may also want to implement this.
 “SEO strategist” has also been used.

 Make a list of these terms.
-Then, enter these terms into the search box again and see what kind of results come up.
+Then, enter these terms into the search box again and see what results come up.
 Repeat this process until you have a list of the top 3-5 most used terms related to your initial “seed” keyword.

-6. Reference your SEO keywords list.
+Step 6: Reference your SEO keywords list

 Finally, you should compare your LinkedIn SEO keywords list to your regular SEO keywords list.